-Pursuant to the United Kingdom Modem Slavery Act 2015, Chapter 30, Part 6, Provision 54, Nielsen Holdings plc and other relevant group companies (Nielsen) have taken steps during the financial year to identify any sources of potential risk of slavery and human trafficking in our supply chain and other parts of our business.
+Pursuant to the United Kingdom Modern Slavery Act 2015, Chapter 30, Part 6, Provision 54, Nielsen Holdings plc and other relevant group companies (Nielsen) have taken steps during the financial year to identify any sources of potential risk of slavery and human trafficking in our supply chain and other parts of our business.
 Nielsen aligns itself with the UN Guiding Principles on Business and Human Rights which is derived from the UN Universal Declaration of Human Rights, and seeks to adhere to that standard as closely as possible.
 We demonstrate our commitment to human rights and the fair treatment of workers with policies and practices that prohibit human rights abuses in our organization and our supply chain, particularly with regard to voluntary or involuntary labor, human trafficking, or unacceptable work conditions, including but not limited to, conditions relating to pay, hours and environment.
 This commitment is further outlined in our Nielsen Supplier Code of Conduct and Nielsen's Commitment to Human Rights.

 Oversight over all Citizenship & Sustainability issues resides with our Board of Directors, specifically within the Nomination and Corporate Governance Committee Charter of our Board of Directors.
-We also manage relevant risks and opportunities through a variety of ongoing internal engagement channels, like our Global Citizenship & Sustainability Council (GCSC) of cross-functional leaders across our business, and through subject-matter specific groups like our Human Resources Sustainability Council and our Technology/Operations Sustainability Council.
+We also manage relevant risks and opportunities through a variety of ongoing internal engagement channels, such as our Global Citizenship & Sustainability Council (GCSC) of cross-functional leaders across our business, and through subject-matter specific groups such as our Human Resources Sustainability Council and our Technology/Operations Sustainability Council.
 More information about our overall efforts across environmental, social and governance areas critical for our business can be found in our Nielsen Global Responsibility Report and our non-financial materiality assessment.
+We plan to publish our second Nielsen Global Responsibility Report in June 2018.
+We expect this report to contain information about our approach to managing human rights-related risks in our operations and through our supply chain.
 Human rights is also embedded within our Enterprise Risk Management (ERM) framework.
 This multi-channel collaboration to assess and address risks across our business allows us to take a more comprehensive approach to human rights risk management to ensure that we are conducting ongoing, in-depth assessments through our existing due diligence processes, monitoring and reporting on these risks, and taking appropriate actions when needed to provide remedy, integrating any relevant findings into our organizational processes and policies as needed.